AlyHdr/Rating-and-Recommendations/README.md

 ## Description
-This project was implemented to test different data mining algorithms to measure the distance between users of a given data set
+This project was implemented to test different data mining algorithms to measure the distance between users on a given data set of users and ratings for movies that they have watched.
 ## Implemented Algos
  * Manhatann Distance
  * Euclidean